Taylor, John E '54 - '55 TUBA, Soldier Show firstname.lastname@example.org

 4201 Sharon Way Sarasota, FL 34232 (941) 379 2787

-After 7ASO I returned to Oberlin, married, taught music in Michigan for a few years, and then after doing graduate work at the U. of Mich. came to the U. of Mass. in 1962.
-I retired -- finally -- last spring after a career as what I characterize as a "utility administrator" -- Dean of Admin., Director of the Summer Session, Director of Continuing Educ., etc. I continued to play horn with local ensembles for many years, but finally couldn't keep the chops up and turned to my secondary instrument, tuba, which I still play now and then.
-My wife and I founded the Valley Light Opera in 1975 and in the intervening years we've produced and I've conducted all of the Gilbert and Sullivan operas -- some multiple times -- plus a few otherss (like Sousa's "El Capitan").
-I am also music director for a local Revels group.
-Sally and I have had five children, and among them they've given us nine grandchildren.
+After 7ASO he returned to Oberlin, married, taught music in Michigan for a few years, and then after doing graduate work at the U. of Mich. went to the U. of Mass. in 1962.
+He retired after a career as what he characterized as a "utility administrator" -- Dean of Admin., Director of the Summer Session, Director of Continuing Educ., etc. He continued to play horn with local ensembles for many years, but finally couldn't keep the chops up and turned to his secondary instrument, tuba, which he still played now and then.
+His wife and he founded the Valley Light Opera in 1975 and in the intervening years they produced and he conducted all of the Gilbert and Sullivan operas -- some multiple times -- plus a few others (like Sousa's "El Capitan").
+He was also music director for a local Revels group.
+Sally and he had five children and nine grandchildren.

 Voight, Clifford 1954 VIOLA